-Over the past charter term, we have seen fluctuation year-to-year when it comes to our achievement levels on standardized testing.
+Over the past charter term, we have seen consistent growth when it comes to our achievement levels on standardized testing.
 As demonstrated in the table above, each of the 3 tested areas, English Language Arts (ELA), Math, and Science have all increased form the start of the current charter term in 2014-2015.
-ELA has demonstrated tremendous growth by improving 22%.
-Mathematics has demonstrated an overall improvement of 10% while Science has done up 16%.
-Overall, each of the areas above have shown growth since the start of the new charter term.
+Mathematics has demonstrated tremendous growth by improving 40%.
+ELA has demonstrated an overall improvement of 10% while Science has done up 7%.